ssaippi/ssaippi.github.io/privacypolicycrawly.md

+Bug Scanner Privacy Policy
-Last Updated: 5/27/25
+Last Updated: May 27, 2025

-This Privacy Policy explains how Crawly handles information in our insect identification app.
-Since Crawly does not require user accounts, we minimize data collection while providing our services.
+This Privacy Policy explains how Bug Scanner handles information in our insect identification app.
+Since Bug Scanner does not require user accounts, we minimize data collection while providing our services.

-By using Crawly, you agree to this policy.
+By using Bug Scanner, you agree to this policy.

 1. Information We Process
 a) Insect Photos (For Identification)
-When you submit a photo for insect identification, we send it to Kindwise’s Insect.ID API for analysis.
+When you submit a photo for insect identification, we send it to OpenAI’s API for analysis.

 We do not permanently store your insect images on our servers after processing.

 b) Insect-Related Questions (AI Responses)
-If you ask questions about insects, we send them to DeepSeek’s API to generate helpful answers.
+If you ask questions about insects, we send them to OpenAI’s API to generate helpful answers.

 Questions are processed temporarily and not stored long-term.